roninMo/2d-Intro-Unity-Project/README.md

 ---

-# A Guide to Building this on Your Own
+# A Guide to Building Your Own
 ## Land and Air States
 This goes through the basics of creating the state machine, and then two super states that create the main functionality for character controls.